beykyle/jitr/README.md

   # calculate and return potential at radial coordinate r as a function of parameters a,b,c,...
 ```

 Then, you can pass it along with many samples of $\boldsymbol{\theta}$ into jitR to calculate many samples of the corresponding cross sections for your system and reaction of interest!
+The reaction observables jitR can calculate are represented as `Workspace` instances, and live in `src/jitr/xs/`.

 Under the hood, jitR solves the radial Bloch-Shrödinger equation in the continuum using the calculable $\mathcal{R}$-Matrix method on a Lagrange-Legendre mesh.
 It is fast because it gives users the tools to precompute everything that they can for a system and reaction of interest, so given a single parameter sample, the minimal amount of compute is required to spit a cross section back out.
 For this reason, jitR is really suited to calculating an ensemble of observables for many parameter samples.
 Additionally, jitR relies on vectorized operations from [numpy](https://numpy.org/), as well as just-in-time (JIT) compilation from [`numba`](https://numba.pydata.org/) for the small subset of performance-critical code.